automatorplus68-sketch/automation-of-ai/README.md

 bash
 Copy code
 pip install pyinstaller
-pyinstaller --noconfirm --onefile --windowed --icon="appicon.ico" aiprompt.py
+pyinstaller --noconfirm --onefile --windowed --icon="path/of/appicon.ico" path/of/aiprompt.py
 Output will be generated in the dist/ folder.

 🧪 Example Use Cases